 The practitioner of this method uses gentle, innovative movements and techniques to help the brain of the special needs child, as well as the typically developing child, form new neural connections and patterns that take them beyond their current limitations.

 Depending on the child’s age and condition we might use one, or both modalities of the method.
 Almost always we have at least one parent or caretaker in the room as we work with the child.

 This NeuroMovement® approach is very gentle, helping the child’s brain self-organize and spontaneously develop what it needs to move to their next level of performance.
 The movements and techniques help your child’s brain wake up and organize his or her own intentionality and awareness of themselves and the world around them.

 We work with the children in what we call “intensives,” that is groups of 5-10 lessons given over 5 days.
 Two to four weeks later, the child returns for another intensive.
 As the child’s abilities progress, frequency of the visits goes down.
-Once the child is greatly improved, they needn’t come back, except for an occasional “tune up” or when there is a new challenge.
+Once the child is greatly improved, he or shee needn’t come back, except for an occasional “tune up” or when there is a new challenge.
 Since we work with many families who come from out of town, when needed, we schedule the program to accommodate the reality of each family.

 Between visits, especially in the beginning, we often suggest 1-2 lessons a week until the next intensive.
-When parents come from out of town, we help them locate the closest Anat Baniel Method practitioner to work with in the interim.
-Whenever possible we give parents suggestions for what they can do with their child on their own in their daily life.
+When parents come from out of town, we help them locate the closest Anat Baniel Method® NeuroMovement® Practitioner to work with in the interim.
+Whenever possible, we give parents suggestions for what they can do with their child on their own in their daily life.

 Since the work we do is highly dependent on the delicacy, accuracy, and quality of interaction with the child, and on the practitioner’s intricate knowledge of the dynamics of movement development, we don’t expect parents to duplicate at home what the practitioner was doing with their child during the sessions.